steven2308/es2csv/README.rst

   --client-cert CLIENT_CERT                Location of Client Auth cert.
   --client-key CLIENT_KEY                  Location of Client Cert Key.
-  --no-terminate-after                     Prevent query optimization even if max option is active -v, --version                            Show version and exit.
+  --no-terminate-after                     Prevent query optimization even if max option is active --replace-line-breaks                    Replaces line breaks for spaces in all string values -v, --version                            Show version and exit.
   --debug                                  Debug mode on.
   -h, --help                               show this help message and exit